jonycheung/atlaskit-starter/README.md

 ## Want some help?

 This repo is helpful for people using Atlaskit + React for the first time.
-If you've had a look and have more questions, please open an [issue in the Atlaskit-mk-2 repository](https://bitbucket.org/atlassian/atlaskit-mk-2/issues/new) and mention adg-site as component in the issue.
+If you've had a look and have more questions, please click [here](https://bitbucket.org/atlassian/atlaskit-mk-2/issues/new) to raise an issue in atlaskit-mk-2 repository and mention adg-site as component in the issue.

 ![Screenshot](https://i.imgur.com/p4N266G.gif)